drTakuOmics/proend-scripts/README.md

 seen in substrate-processing ATPases that interact with the 20S proteasome upon substrate engagement.
 This change facilitates interaction with the 20S proteasome to open the gate for substrate entry.

-You can go ahead and perform  molecular docking with the 20S proeteasome by using ChimeraX or the tool you like.
+#### You can proceed with molecular docking of the CDC48 complex with the 20S proteasome using ChimeraX or any preferred molecular docking tool.
 <div style="text-align: center;">

 <figure>